Muzan67/Scheduler/README.md

 # Intsallation

 The current display of the date and time has been achieved.
 The timeblocks are represented and change color depending of the time of day.
 We can also save what we type in the hour of the daily planner.
-When we refresh the daily planner page we see what we wrote in the time block saves what was written.

 # Credit